FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

 at the gazebo origin's start at zero and then offset it with the actual expected elevation so that park ranger can receive "altimeter" data without the weirdness of a .tif heightmap.

-NOTE: If you do use the .tif file with the enable_true_odometry flag to true, the world state object in the autonomy package will have an incorrect z value since it derives the elevation as gazebo position z + dem middle point elevation.
+NOTE: If you do use the .tif file with the enable_real_odometry flag to true, the world state object in the autonomy package will have an incorrect z value since it derives the elevation as gazebo position z + dem middle point elevation.